MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/setup-apps-for-business.md

 ## Set up mobile

 Install Microsoft 365 on your mobile device, and set up Outlook to work with your new Microsoft mailbox.
 Everyone on your team will need to do this step.
-Each person can install the Microsoft 365 mobile apps on up to 5 phones and 5 tablets.
+Each person can install the Microsoft 365 mobile apps on up to five phones and 5 tablets.

 Get the steps for your device: [Android](https://support.microsoft.com/office/6ef2ebf2-fc2d-474a-be4a-5a801365c87f) | [iOS](https://support.microsoft.com/office/0402b37e-49c4-4419-a030-f34c2013041f) | [Windows Phone](https://support.microsoft.com/office/9bccc8b8-a321-4d0d-a45e-6e06a3438e43)